medibloc/merklizer-old/README.md

 ```

 ### merkle.createTrie
-Create trie using an array of resource components
+Create trie using an array of Resource components

 #### Parameters
 * `items` **[Array]** An array, which is composed of key and value